MimiOnuoha/Creative-Approaches-NYU/README.md

 - Do:

-  - If you didn't make it through the list of examples from class, make sure that you look at all of them before class on Thursday!
-The link to the list of projects you saw is [here]() (https://pad.riseup.net/p/CAEM-NYU-tmp).
+  - Look at the rest of the examples of work!
+The link to the list of projects you saw is [here](https://pad.riseup.net/p/CAEM-NYU).
 You can also find a copy in the week2 folder.